Abraham Brewster: Legal and judicial career

+In 1854, Brewster was appointed to the Royal Commission for Consolidating the Statute Law, a royal commission to consolidate existing statutes and enactments of English law.

 Brewster was very active in almost all branches of his profession after his resignation, and his reputation as an advocate may be gathered from the pages of the Irish Law and Equity Reports, and in the later series of the Irish Common Law Reports, the Irish Chancery Reports, and the Irish Jurist, in all of which his name very frequently appears.
 Among the most important cases in which he took part were the Mountgarrett case in 1854, involving a peerage and an estate of £10,000 a year; the Carden abduction case in July of the same year; the Yelverton case, 1861; the Egmont will case, 1863; the Marquess of Donegall's ejectment action; and lastly, the great will cause of Fitzgerald v.
 Fitzgerald, in which Brewster's statement for the plaintiff is said to have been one of his most successful efforts.

 On Lord Derby becoming prime minister, Brewster succeeded Francis Blackburne as Lord Justice of Appeal in Ireland in July 1866, and Lord Chancellor of Ireland in the month of March following.
 As Lord Chancellor, he sat in his court for the last time on 17 December 1868, when Benjamin Disraeli's government resigned.
 He then retired from public life.

 There are in print only three or four judgments delivered by him, either in the Court of Appeal or the Court of Chancery (Ireland).
 As far back as January 1853, he had been made a Privy Counsellor in Ireland.
 His judicial manner was quiet, but with what was called "a touch of serviceable fierceness" which kept order in Court.
 He was highly regarded by his colleagues; even the bitter-tongued Jonathan Christian, who despised most of his fellow judges, deferred to Brewster.